 After a time the adrenalin subsided, and the rest of the run went very well.
 Temps were not quite as hot as expected on the low part of the course, and were pleasantly cool on Mt.
 Baden-Powell.
 Both the South Fork Trail and Manzanita Trail had been recently maintained.
 Some slides and washouts remain, but these are an integral part of the adventure and character of this trail run.

 Update October 8, 2009.
 Here’s a video of the cubs and Mom taken a couple of months after our encounter.
 The cubs have grown!
-It’s from Cougarmagic.com, a video blog with fascinating footage of mountain lions, bears, deer, bobcats, foxes and other animals found in the mountains near Los Angeles.
+The video is from Johanna Turner’s YouTube Channel, which has fascinating footage of mountain lions, bears, deer, bobcats, foxes and other animals found in the mountains near Los Angeles.

 More info about the approximately 23.5 mile course can be found in the post Islip Saddle – Mt.
 Baden-Powell South Fork Loop.